 - Be wary of traffic islands down the centre of the road, not only may pedestrians be crossing, but lanes narrow and traffic will naturally move over slightly.
 Ease back, don’t find yourself getting squashed between lanes.

 - Be wary of taxis, black cabs, private hire cars or the dreaded Addison Lee vehicles.
-They drive erratically, randomly pull over (to either side of road), perform U-turns without notice, will be in a hurry frantically swapping lanes and generally rather unpredictable.
+They drive erratically, randomly pull over (to either side of the road), perform U-turns without notice, will be in a hurry frantically swapping lanes and generally rather unpredictable.
 If you’re stuck behind one going slowly, hold back, give them a wide berth and resist the urge to zip past, they’re almost certainly going to do something daft.

-- As you approach a set of red lights, gauge if you can get to the front before they turn green, if there is indeed room at the front (where you can still see the lights!), it can still be better to pull up one or two cars back from the front where there is more room, than get caught in the rush to go.
+- As you approach a set of red lights, gauge if you can get to the front before they turn green, if there is indeed room at the front (where you can still see the lights!), it can still be better to pull up one or two cars back from the front where there is more room than getting caught in the rush to go.
 Especially if filtering between large trucks, coaches etc whose drivers are unlikely to have seen you.

-- You can legally filter on the cross hatched central reservation if it’s enclosed by a dash white line, however the Highway Code says you ‘should not unless it is necessary’.
-Assigning liability following an incident when filtering in this area will unlikely go in the motorcyclists favour.
-Also be wary of debris on the road in this area, it can compromise grip or worse give you a puncture and be wary of oncoming bikers also trying to filter in this area.
+- You can legally filter on the cross-hatched central reservation if it’s enclosed by a dash white line, however, the Highway Code says you ‘should not unless it is necessary’.
+Assigning liability following an incident when filtering in this area will unlikely go in the motorcyclist’s favour.
+Also, be wary of debris on the road in this area, it can compromise grip or worse give you a puncture and be wary of oncoming bikers also trying to filter in this area.